zerodevapp/aa-benchmark/README.md

 All accounts use single-ECDSA signatures.
 We plan on expanding to other signing schemes in the future (multisig, RSA, etc.).

+Note that these numbers are most relevant for L1s like Ethereum/Polygon.
+For L2s (e.g. Arbitrum/Optimism/Base), there's a [L1 data cost](https://docs.optimism.io/stack/transactions/fees#l1-data-fee) that's not measured.

 ## Results (as of February 24, 2024)

 **Disclaimer** the numbers are obtained from local simulations.
 On-chain numbers might differ slightly.